biojppm/rapidyaml/README.md

 allocations and string duplications when parsing.

-[yaml-cpp](https://github.com/jbeder/yaml-cpp) is full of functionality, but is heavy on the use of node-based structures, allocations, string copies and slow C++ stream serializations.
+[yaml-cpp](https://github.com/jbeder/yaml-cpp) is full of functionality, but is heavy on the use of pointer-based structures like `std::map`, allocations, string copies and slow C++ stream serializations.
 This is generally a sure way of making your code slower, and strong evidence of this can be seen in the benchmark results above.

 If you care about performance and low latency, using contiguous structures, parsing in place and using non-owning strings is of central importance.
-Hence this rapid YAML library, which bridges the gap from efficiency to usability.
+Hence this rapid YAML library, which bridges with minimal compromise the gap from efficiency to usability.
 This library takes inspiration from RapidXML and RapidJSON.

 ------